decentraland/documentation/content/creator/sdk7/interactivity/raycasting.md

 Use the following functions to create raycasts by providing the direction in different ways:

-- `raycastEventsSystem.registerLocalDirectionRaycast()`: creates a raycast with a **local** direction.
+- `raycastSystem.registerLocalDirectionRaycast()`: creates a raycast with a **local** direction.
 The `direction` field expects a `Vector3` that describes a vector relative to the entity and its rotation (e.g. `Vector3.Forward()` would end up using the entity's transform forward vector)
-- `raycastEventsSystem.registerGlobalDirectionRaycast()`: creates a raycast with a **global** direction.
+- `raycastSystem.registerGlobalDirectionRaycast()`: creates a raycast with a **global** direction.
 The `direction` field expects a `Vector3` that describes a global rotation.
-- `raycastEventsSystem.registerGlobalTargetRaycast()`: creates a raycast with a direction defined by a **global target** direction.
+- `raycastSystem.registerGlobalTargetRaycast()`: creates a raycast with a direction defined by a **global target** direction.
 The `target` field expects a `Vector3` that describes a global position in the scene.
-- `raycastEventsSystem.registerTargetEntityRaycast()`: creates a raycast with a direction defined by a **target entity** direction.
+- `raycastSystem.registerTargetEntityRaycast()`: creates a raycast with a direction defined by a **target entity** direction.
 The `targetEntity` field expects a reference to an entity, this entity's position will be used as the target of the ray.

 The following additional fields are *required* when creating a ray with any of the above methods: